“You can’t use up creativity. The more you use. The more you have.”

 An idea may seem to come from nowhere, yet somewhere.

-Maybe it’s been ruminating in the subconscious,
+Maybe it’s been ruminating somewhere in the back of your mind,

 It happens with attention, and awareness,